HL7/US-Core/input/pagecontent/screening-and-assessments.md

 However, implementers **SHOULD** consider more constrained, domain-specific profiles derived from the US Core Profiles to meet the needs of their respective use cases.

 The [Gravity Project] and its [SDOH Clinical Care] HL7 Implementation Guide address the screening process and related interventions to address Social Determinant of Health (SDOH).
-Those efforts helped guide US Core 5.0.1 updates to meet the [USCDI v2] SDOH data elements for Assessments, Goals, Interventions, and Problems/Health Concerns.
+Those efforts helped guide US Core 5.0.1 updates to meet the [USCDI] SDOH data elements for Assessments, Goals, Interventions, and Problems/Health Concerns.

 ### Related Activities in Clinical Care